Competitive fees, high completion rates and transparency are this company’s game.

 - Keep New Era in the loop.
 New Era asks you to send it monthly statements on your escrow account or arrange for statements to be sent directly to its offices to keep track of your progress.

 - New Era negotiates.
-After your escrow account has enough funds to make a small payment toward your creditors, New Era reaches reaches out to start negotiations.
+After your escrow account has enough funds to make a small payment toward your creditors, New Era reaches out to start negotiations.

 - New Era pays off your creditors.
 New Era tries to negotiate structured settlements — or monthly payments of the settled amount to your creditors — rather than settlements that are paid all at once.
 At this point, you’re also charged your fee.

-If you have any questions, contact your New Era representative, your negotiator or another contact in your welcome packet’s directory.
+If you have any questions, contact your New Era representative, negotiator or another contact in your welcome packet’s directory.
 Or log in to your client dashboard for basic guidance.

-Tips for making New Era Debt Solutions a smart move
+3 tips for making New Era Debt Solutions a smart move

 - Don’t miss payments.
 The longer you wait to contribute to your settlement fund, the longer the settlement process takes — and the more interest and fees that accumulate.